rafapuerta/MultiPass/readme.md

-# Multi-Pass
+# MultiPass

-MultiPass is a web application concept of a Monthly Subscription Business based on **MERN**
+MultiPass is a website concept of a Monthly Subscription Business based on **MERN**

 ## Usage